ryu1kn/vscode-edit-with-shell/README.md

 * Insert the output of shell commands at the cursor position.
 * Records command history: you can edit and reuse past commands.
 * Use the shell you like.
 For example, if you have Bash on Windows, you can specify Bash as your shell for this extension.
+* Register up to 5 quick commands that can be invoked by keyboard shortcuts.

 ![Edit with Shell Command](https://raw.githubusercontent.com/ryu1kn/vscode-edit-with-shell/master/images/animations/public.gif)